semaphoreci/semaphore/docs/docs-contributing/STYLE_GUIDE.md

 - Contractions: use contractions: it's, you'll, you're, let's.
 - Imperative: use imperative for steps, e.g. "Fork the repository and clone it to your machine"
 - Punctuation: skip periods (.), exclamation (!) and question (?) marks in titles, headings and bullet point lists
-- Commas: when listing three or more items use a comma before the conjuction (Oxford comma), e.g. "apples, tomatoes, and pears"
+- Commas: when listing three or more items use a comma before the conjunction (Oxford comma), e.g. "apples, tomatoes, and pears"
 - Italics: use *italics* to draw attention to words.
 - Bold: use **bold** for UI elements.
 - Ampersand (&): don't use ampersand instead of "and", e.g. "Jobs and Pipelines"
 - Jargon: don't overuse jargon.
 Use plain English whenever possible.
 - Numbers: numbers lower than then must be spelled in words, e.g. "one, two, three".
-Number greater than 10 must be writen in numerals, e.g. "10, 25, 102"
+Number greater than 10 must be written in numerals, e.g. "10, 25, 102"

 ### Code